 This panel contains examples of all three types of data fields:

-Library Inventory To add a book to the inventory, complete t $\mbox{\it Enter.}$ he fields below, and then press Title Author Publisher SPOTH AND CRICK Number of pages Today's date is .: 08-10-89
+Library Inventory To add a book to the inventory, complete the fields below, and then press $\mbox{\it Enter.}$ TitleAuthorPublisher SPOTH AND CRICK Number of pages Today's date is . : 08-10-89

 Figure 35.
 Data Fields